jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ---

 # Introduction
+A career in Software Engineering requires continuous learning.
 This blog entry contains a set of references for your continuing education.
 It's a follow up to the previous [Beyond Onboarding](https://jhumelsine.github.io/2026/04/23/career.html) blog entry.
-A career in Software Engineering requires continuous learning.

 I will update resources on this page as I learn of new resources.

 # The Modern Learning Landscape
-Academia mostly defines the courses for your major, defines the content and assigns the resources.
+Academia mostly defines the courses for your major, defines the content and assigns the learning resources.
 After graduation, you're on your own.
 This is both liberating and a bit daunting.